datanav/docs/features/integrated-search.rst

 =================

 Integrated data browsing gives you more insight into your data and relationships within.
 Once enabled, globals are indexed and available for free text search and navigation.
+Note that this incurs a 2x increase in data size needed for global pipes.

 Integrated Search is now available for all subscriptions with clustered architecture.
 This is how you can activate the new feature: